- Victoria Slade

-With a decreasing term plan the level of cover would decline over time so that the amount insured should be just sufficient enough to repay the mortgage due to suffering a critical illness condition at any point during the policy term.
-Decreasing term cover is usually used to protect a principal repayment loan.
+With a decreasing term plan the level of cover would decline over time so that the amount insured should be just sufficient enough to repay the mortgage.
+Decreasing term cover is usually used to protect a principal repayment mortgage.

 Gaining cost effective cover